-- 6.1 The analysis to demonstrate compliance with the requirements of Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations) shall be performed in accordance with the procedures noted in the DCR Technical Bulletin No. 1 (Stream Channel Erosion Control Policy Guidance). - 6.2 Increased volumes of sheet flow due to the proposed development that may cause erosion and sedimentation on adjacent property shall be diverted to a stable outfall, an adequate channel, pipe or storm sewer system or to an appropriate SWM facility.
+6.1 The analysis to demonstrate compliance with the requirements of Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations) shall be performed in accordance with the procedures noted in the DCR Technical Bulletin No. 1 (Stream Channel Erosion Control Policy Guidance).

-- 6.3 All on site channels (including culverts and storm sewer systems) must be designed/verified to be adequate in accordance with Sections 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations). - 6.4 Impounding structures (dams) that are not covered by the Virginia Dam Safety Regulations shall be reviewed for structural integrity and floodplain impacts during the passage of the 100 year storm event. - 6.5 Outflows from stormwater management facilities shall be discharged into an adequate receiving channel as defined in Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations). - 6.6 Existing swales being utilized as natural or man-made outfall conveyances for predevelopment run-off will be considered as channels and, if the swale satisfactorily meets the criteria contained in Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations) for the post development run-off, it will be considered an adequate receiving channel. - 6.7 Construction of stormwater management facilities within a 100 year flood plain should be avoided whenever possible.
-Where this is unavoidable, a thorough review shall be made to ensure that the stormwater management facility will operate effectively during the passage of the 10 year flood event.
-The stormwater management facility shall also be reviewed for structural stability during the passage of the 100 year flood event on the floodplain and for any potential impacts to the 100 year flood characteristics of the floodplain.
-The construction of stormwater management facilities shall be in compliance with all applicable regulations under the FEMA's National Flood Insurance Program. - 6.8 Construction of stormwater management facilities within a sinkhole is prohibited.
-If stormwater management facilities are required along the periphery of a sinkhole, the design of such facilities shall comply with the guidelines in the latest IIM-LD-228 (Sinkholes) and the DCR's Technical Bulletin No. 2 (Hydrologic Modeling and Design in Karst) and applicable sections of the Virginia SWM Handbook. - 6.9 Design of any stormwater management facilities with permanent water features (proposed or potential) located within five (5) miles of a public use or military airport is to be reviewed and coordinated in accordance with Section A-6 of the VDOT Road Design Manual.
+- 6.2 Increased volumes of sheet flow due to the proposed development that may cause erosion and sedimentation on adjacent property shall be diverted to a stable outfall, an adequate channel, pipe or storm sewer system or to an appropriate SWM facility. - 6.3 All on site channels (including culverts and storm sewer systems) must be designed/verified to be adequate in accordance with Sections 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations). - 6.4 Impounding structures (dams) that are not covered by the Virginia Dam Safety Regulations shall be designed in accordance with Section 12.0 of this IIM and reviewed for floodplain impacts during the passage of the 100 year storm event. - 6.5 Outflows from stormwater management facilities shall be discharged into an adequate receiving channel as defined in Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations). - 6.6 Existing swales being utilized as natural or man-made outfall conveyances for predevelopment run-off will be considered as channels and, if the swale satisfactorily meets the criteria contained in Section 5.2 and 5.3 of this IIM (MS 19 of the Virginia ESC Regulations) for the post development run-off, it will be considered an adequate receiving channel. - 6.7 Construction of stormwater management impoundment structures within a FEMA designated 100 year flood plain shall be avoided whenever possible.
+When this is unavoidable, a thorough review shall be made to ensure that the stormwater management facility will operate effectively for its intended purpose during the passage of the 10 year flood event on the flood plain.
+All stormwater management facility construction within a designated 100 year flood plain shall be in compliance with all applicable regulations under the FEMA's National Flood Insurance Program.
+The stormwater management facility shall be reviewed for any potential impacts to the 100 year flood event characteristics of the floodplain and designed for structural stability during the passage of the 100 year flood event on the flood plain. - 6.8 Construction of stormwater management facilities within a sinkhole is prohibited.
+If stormwater management facilities are required along the periphery of a sinkhole, the design of such facilities shall comply with the guidelines in the latest IIM-LD-228 (Sinkholes) and the DCR's Technical Bulletin No. 2 (Hydrologic Modeling and Design in Karst) and applicable sections of the Virginia SWM Handbook.

+6.9 Design of any stormwater management facilities with permanent water features (proposed or potential) located within five (5) miles of a public use or military airport is to be reviewed and coordinated in accordance with Section A-6 of the VDOT Road Design Manual.